Last updated October 13, 2019

 There is at least some genetic or family component to egg allergies.
 A baby has an increased risk of developing a food allergy if a parent or sibling has a food allergy, though it’s not a huge difference.
 The overall rate of egg allergy is 3% and in families with a history of egg allergy it might be closer to 6% or even 10%.

 No one has found a genetic marker for egg allergies.
-Why family history matters may have to do with some epigenetics, or gut microbiome that are passed from mother to child.
+Family impact may have to do with epigenetics, or certain gut microbiome bacteria that are transferred from mother to child.

 Having Eczema, and the Severity of the Eczema